World Chefs: Michel Richard makes glitzy return to NY

-NEW YORK (Reuters) - After a nearly 40-year absence, renowned French chef Michel Richard has returned to New York City to open his new restaurant Villard Michel Richard along with a bakery called Pomme Palais.
+NEW YORK, Jan 7 (Reuters) - After a nearly 40-year absence, renowned French chef Michel Richard has returned to New York City to open his new restaurant Villard Michel Richard along with a bakery called Pomme Palais.

 Both are part of a $140 million makeover of the New York Palace hotel, which incorporates the historic Villard Mansion, which was built in 1882.
 The new restaurant replaces the two-Michelin-star restaurant, GILT, which closed a year ago.